 Keith was formerly the Managing Director of Arsenal Holdings plc and was instrumental in the development of the Emirates Stadium and the attendant regeneration of the surrounding area including the development of Highbury Square.

-He is currently the Senior Independent Director of Supergroup plc, Chairman of Beale plc, Chairman of Goals Soccer Centres Plc and a Non-Executive Director of Thorntons plc and Safestore Holdings.
-Prior to Arsenal, he was CEO of Storehouse plc, Managing Director of Carlton Communications plc, a Non-Executive Director of Eurotunnel and Chairman of Glenmorangie.
+He is currently the Senior Independent Director of Supergroup plc, Chairman of Goals Soccer Centres Plc and a Non-Executive Director of Safestore Holdings.
+Prior to Arsenal, he was CEO of Storehouse plc and Managing Director of Carlton Communications plc.

 Keith Edelman – Register of interests form